5th Annual Community Spirit Award Luncheon – Thursday, September 28, 2017

 Tina Philips To Be Honored for Dedication to Nonprofit Sector

-Tina Philips has spent the last 50 years committed to the betterment of adults with disabilities – 30 years as president/CEO of Palm Beach Habilitation Center and previously 20 years at Pinellas ARC (PARC).
+Tina Philips has spent more than three decades committed to the betterment of adults with disabilities – 30 years as president/CEO of Palm Beach Habilitation Center and previously 20 years at Pinellas ARC (PARC).
 It is through her determination, leadership and commitment that some of the greatest changes have come in the State of Florida for those with physical and mental disabilities.
 She is one of the most well-respected champions of the disabled and is known not just locally, but throughout the state and in the legislature for her unrelenting determination on behalf of persons with disabilities.
+Because of her efforts, thousands of persons with physical and mental disabilities are living happy, productive lives in their communities.

 She has also been an outspoken champion of nonprofits in Palm Beach County.
 She helped create the Human Services Coalition of Palm Beach County to bring training and information to hundreds of nonprofits, and the Nonprofit Chamber of Palm Beach County to provide a forum for nonprofit leaders to meet, advocate, share information and learn from each other.